 Because political science is such a broad field, most political scientists will choose a subfield to focus on.
 That could involve studying a country's institutions (such as the American government), comparative politics (like democracies compared to republics), international relations, political theory, or the effects of economic policy and public regulations on industry.

 Many political scientists are employed in academic settings where they conduct research, publish studies in journals or books, and teach classes.
 However, you could also find work providing political advice to government departments or organizations, offering expert political commentary through media outlets (as a broadcaster or journalist), or joining the staff of a political office.

-- Anticipated job growth—27.5 percent in management, scientific, and technical consulting services; eight percent in grant-making and giving services and social advocacy organizations; 4.7 percent in educational services; and 4.4 percent in state and local government departments
+- Anticipated job growth—17.8 percent in research and development in the physical, engineering, and life sciences; 14.6 percent in grant-making and giving services and social advocacy organizations; and 7.6 percent in educational services

 3. Financial Analyst